Objectives and competences

 Learning and teaching methods

-Lectures, discussion and exercises with use of computer software..
+Lectures, discussion and computer exercises.

 Intended learning outcomes - knowledge and understanding